WEDDING CAKE PRICES

-Consider that you are going to a café for a slice of cake, how much would you expect to spend?
-You’d be around to expect to spend around £4 - £6 depending on where in the country you were buying it.
+Consider that you are going to a café or tea rooms for a slice of cake, how much would you expect to spend?
+You’d be right to to expect to spend around £4 - £6 depending on where in the country you were buying it.
 Multiply this by your number of guests that you want to serve.
-Then consider that this is just for a slice of cake, no decoration, no delivery, no set up, no design consultation from an experienced cake artist.
+Then consider that this is just for a slice of cake.
+No decoration, no delivery, no set up, no design consultation and sketch from an experienced cake artist, just the cake.

 Region and venue location – As with many other things, London and the South East tend to have higher prices than those around the rest of the country, and the same is true for wedding cakes.
 Especially in Central London, where delivery, congestion charges and parking need to be considered.

-Cake makers generally add a delivery cost based on a round trip so it may be worth looking at venues close to the venue rather than close to your home.
+Cake makers generally add a delivery cost based on a round trip so it may be worth looking at cake makers close to the venue rather than close to your home.

 The Overall Design

 The cake price will be reflective of the time it will take your cake artist to create.
-A design with many handmade sugar flowers, ruffles, stencilling, piping and other intricacies will take a great deal of time and will increase the cost of your cake.
-An experienced and competent cake artist can spend over an hour to make one sugar flower, so it’s only natural that this will add to the price.
+A design with many handmade sugar flowers, ruffles, stencilling, piping and other intricacies will take a great deal of time and will of course increase the cost of your wedding cake.
+Even an experienced cake artist can spend over an hour to make one sugar flower, so it’s only natural that this will add to the price.
 When buying a wedding cake you are paying for your cake artist’s time and skill.

 Picasso was at a Paris market when an admirer approached and asked if he could do a quick sketch on a paper napkin for her.